The Darkness discography

-On 25 April 2018, it was announced that The Darkness would release their first live album Live at Hammersmith on 15 June 2018 with "Buccaneers of Hispaniola (Live)" and "I Believe in a Thing Called Love (Live)" available pre release on the day of announcement.
-"Solid Gold (Live)" was released 1 June.
+On 25 April 2018, it was announced that the Darkness would release their first live album Live at Hammersmith on 15 June 2018 with "Buccaneers of Hispaniola" (live) and "I Believe in a Thing Called Love" (live) available on the day of announcement.
+"Solid Gold" (live) was released on 1 June.

 The Darkness released their sixth album Easter Is Cancelled on 4 October 2019.
-There were 3 singles released prior to the album "Rock and Roll Deserves to Die", "Heart Explodes" and the title track "Easter is Cancelled".
+There were three singles released prior to the album—"Rock and Roll Deserves to Die", "Heart Explodes" and the title track, "Easter Is Cancelled".
 Two further singles were released afterwards, "How Can I Lose Your Love" and "In Another Life" in December 2019 and January 2020 respectively.

+The band's seventh album Motorheart was released on 19 November 2021.
+The title track served as the lead single, followed by "Nobody Can See Me Cry", "Jussy's Girl", and "It's Love, Jim".

+On 18 September 2024, the Darkness announced their eighth studio album Dreams on Toast would be released 28 March 2025 and the first single, "The Longest Kiss" was released with an accompanying visualizer.
+A UK headline tour in support of the album was announced at the same time.
+To date, six singles have been released: "The Longest Kiss", "I Hate Myself", "Rock and Roll Party Cowboy", "Walking Through Fire", "The Battle for Gadget Land" (announced as an exclusive perk of purchasing a special lanyard at the merch stand on tour dates preceding the album's release) and "Hot on My Tail".